Azure/azure-sdk-for-net/README.md

 ## Target Frameworks

 - .NET Framework 3.5: At this time the majority of the Windows Azure SDK for .NET supports primarily the desktop .NET Framework 3.5 and above.
-- Windows Store / Windows RT: Storage Client Libraries are available for Windows Store applications.
+- Windows 8 for Windows Store and Windows RT app development: Storage Client Libraries are available for Windows Store applications.

 ## Requirements

-- Windows Azure Subscription: To use this SDK to call Windows Azure services, you need to first create an account.
+- Windows Azure Subscription: To call Windows Azure services, you need to first [https://account.windowsazure.com/Home/Index](create an account).
+Free trial subscriptions are available.
 - Hosting: To host your .NET code in Windows Azure, you additionally need to download the full Windows Azure SDK for .NET - which includes packaging, emulation, and deployment tools, or use Windows Azure Web Sites to deploy ASP.NET web applications.

 ## Dependencies

+### OData

 This version depends on three libraries (collectively referred to as ODataLib), which are resolved through the ODataLib (version 5.2.0) packages available through NuGet and not the WCF Data Services installer which currently contains 5.0.0 versions.